 Portainer is a lightweight, cross-platform, and open source management UI for Docker.
-Portainer provides a detailed overview of Docker and allows you to manage containers, images, networks and volumes via simple web-abed dashboard.
+Portainer provides a detailed overview of Docker and allows you to manage containers, images, networks and volumes via simple web-based dashboard.
 It was originally the fork of Docker UI.
 However, the developer has rewritten pretty much all of the Docker UI original code now.
-Also, he changed the UX completely and added some more functionality in the recent version.
+He also has revamped the UX completely and added some more functionality in the recent version.
 As of now, It caught the user attention tremendously and it has now had over 1 million downloads and counting!
 It will support GNU/Linux, Microsoft Windows, and Mac OS X.

 In this tutorial, I will show you how to install Portainer and how to manage docker containers using Portainer in Linux.

 Portainer installation is pretty easy and it will take less than a minute.
 Portainer has full support for Docker version 1.10 and higher versions.
 To install Docker, refer the following links.

 After installing Docker, run the following command to pull the latest Portainer image:

 Using default tag: latest latest: Pulling from portainer/portainer a3ed95caeb02: Pull complete 802d894958a2: Pull complete 045765bf2706: Pull complete Digest: sha256:495cb906c964f746f955b6d03c6235d80e48e1a46773a24b1764c95f03f15079 Status: Downloaded newer image for portainer/portainer:latest